• Recipes

 Storage

 Store any leftover vegan beef donburi in an airtight container in the fridge for up to 3 days.
-It keeps well and can be easily reheated for a quick lunch or dinner, so we do often plan to make extra for at least one mid-week meal.
-When you’re ready to reheat, you have two good options:
+It keeps well and makes an easy lunch or dinner, so it is worth making extra for later in the week.

 FAQ

-Can I make donburi gluten-free?
+Can I make vegan teriyaki beef donburi gluten-free?

 See more Main dishes →